 Why is DC better than AC?

-Unlike AC, a direct current undergoes no switching.
-There are no periods and the current flows in a single direction with a steady voltage.
-As already mentioned, DC is prone to lose power as heat – a characteristic that Edison exploited to light the first bulb.
-Despite its disadvantages, the age of semiconductors forced the return of DC.
-DC is predominantly used to power electronic devices, namely smaller devices that can only function on two states: on and off.
-This includes batteries, LEDs, transistors – the neurons of computer technology – and every other semiconductor device.
+Despite its disadvantages, the semiconductor age forced the return of direct current.
+DC is mainly used to power electronic devices, namely smaller devices that can only function in two states: on and off.
+These include batteries, LEDs, transistors, computer technology neurons, and any other semiconductor device.

 So which is better, AC or DC?

-Despite now having the technology to transmit DC over grids across long distances, we still persist to use AC.
+Although we now have the technology to transmit direct current over long distances over networks, we still use alternating current.
 AC is pushed to higher voltages to overcome resistance, and when the power reaches the user, it is stepped down and rectified to power, for example, a computer.
 However, these technologies, like renewable technologies, not only cost a fortune, but their efficiency might also be questionable.
 Yes, DC provides stable outputs, but higher efficiency is achieved after eliminating losses.

 Although the losses might be less than those incurred with AC, the step-up/down factor comes into play.
-The simplicity with which AC voltages can be modulated and transported is still unmatched, which is why AC might be still preferred.
-Both sources of power are excellent in their own ways, so determining who is triumphant would depend on the criteria under contention – the playing field.
-The judgment essentially relies on the application of the power.
+The simplicity with which AC voltages can be modulated and transported is still out of reach, so AC voltage could still be preferred.